crypto-chassis/ccapi/README.md

 cmake -DBUILD_PYTHON=ON -DBUILD_VERSION=1.0.0 ..
 (Use -DBUILD_JAVA=ON if the target language is Java)
 cmake --build .
 ```
-* If a virtual environment (managed by `venv` or `conda`) is active (i.e. the `activate` script has been evaluated), the package will be installed into the virtual environment rather than globally.
+* Python: If a virtual environment (managed by `venv` or `conda`) is active (i.e. the `activate` script has been evaluated), the package will be installed into the virtual environment rather than globally.
 * Troubleshoot:
   * Python:
     * "CMake Error at python/CMakeLists.txt:... (message): Require Python 3".
 Try to create and activate a virtual environment (managed by `venv` or `conda`) with Python 3.